nameless323/KiotoEngine/Codestyle.md

 //
 ```

-#### Intendation
+#### Indentation
-Tabs are newer used, we use 4 spaces instead.
+Tabs are never used, we use 4 spaces instead.

 #### Namespaces
-Ontendation is not used inside namespaces
+Indentation is not used inside namespaces
 ##### namespace Kioto
 All Kioto engine code is written inside `namespace Kioto`.